Lancashire Innovation Drone Zone (LIDZ)

 What we do

 We offer business assistance as well as technical and engineering support.
-To help you develop, take new products to market, and boost your growth.
-With our specialist team of drone pilots, robotics specialists, hardware and software engineers and systems expertise we can help accelerate your product development activities.
-And create lasting research collaborations to help you in the long term.
+We can advise on how the use of drones can help you develop and take new products to market, boosting your growth.
+Our specialist team of drone pilots, robotics specialists, and hardware and software engineers we can help accelerate your product development activities and create lasting research collaborations to help you in the long term.

 What are the benefits to your business?